CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/3-Terminology.md

 ![Enter image alt description](Images/kCH_Image_15.png)

-Figure: For illustrative purposes.
-This graph could be criticized because it is not clear that the capabilities of those AIs can be reduced to a single dimension.
+***Figure****: For illustrative purposes.
+This graph could be criticized because it is not clear that the capabilities of those AIs can be reduced to a single dimension.*

 Often, these terms get used as discrete capability thresholds; that is, individuals tend to categorize an AI as potentially an AGI, an ASI, or neither.
 The next section will introduce a framework for viewing AI capabilities on a continuous scale, providing a more granular and insightful lens through which to assess AI development and its implications for humanity.